vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/16/_index.md

-given in full and counted as a separate *avasāna* only for its first and last occurrence in that sequence.—In *paryāya* 5 there are properly 6 *gaṇas*, each with 3 subdivisions: therefore we have 2 *gaṇas* (the ​first and last), each with 3 subdivisions, making 6; while in each of the remaining 4, the refrains (**b, c**) are counted as one with **a** (thus **a-b-c**), making 4; and so, in all, we have 10.—In like manner, in *paryāya* 8, there are properly 27 *gaṇas*, each with 4 subdivisions:
+given in full and counted as a separate *avasāna* only for its first and last occurrence in that sequence.—In *paryāya* 5 there are properly 6 *gaṇas*, each with 3 subdivisions: therefore we have 2 *gaṇas* (the first and last), each with 3 subdivisions, making 6; while in each of the remaining 4, the refrains (**b, c**) are counted as one with **a** (thus **a-b-c**), making 4; and so, in all, we have 10.—In like manner, in *paryāya* 8, there are properly 27 *gaṇas*, each with 4 subdivisions: